December 22, 2020; revised December 23, 2020; April 14, 2022; September 22, 2022

 3. To quote more from that book (p.
 56): “Your perceptions and knowledge about the world are built from these patterns.
 There is no light inside your head.
 It is dark in there.
 There is no sound entering your brain either; it is quiet inside.
 The brain is the only part of your body that has no senses itself.
 A surgeon could stick a finger into your brain, and you would not feel it.
 All the information that enters your mind comes in as spatial and temporal patterns on the axons”.

-- It is a mystery to science how those chemical and electrical signals coming to the brain are sensed as vision, sound, taste, smell, and touch by the mind.
+- It is a mystery to science how the mind differentiates those chemical and electrical signals from the brain as vision, sound, taste, smell, and touch.

 All Existing Scientific Theories Are Speculations